HEnquist/camilladsp/README.md

 ```

 ## Wasapi

+The device name for Wasapi is the same as seen in the Windows volume control.
+For example, the VB-CABLE device name is "CABLE Output (VB-Audio Virtual Cable)".
+The device name is built from the input/output name and card name, and the format is "{input/output name} ({card name})".

+Audio can be captured in two ways.
+- Virtual sound card

-To capture audio from applications a virtual sound card is needed.
+  To capture audio from applications a virtual sound card is used.
 [VB-CABLE from VB-AUDIO](https://www.vb-audio.com/Cable/) works well.

   Set VB-CABLE as the default playback device in the control panel, and let CamillaDSP capture from the VB-CABLE output.

-The device name is the same as seen in the Windows volume control.
-For example, the VB-CABLE device name is "CABLE Output (VB-Audio Virtual Cable)".
-The device name is built from the input/output name and card name, and the format is "{input/output name} ({card name})".
+- Loopback

+  In loopback mode the audio is captured from a Playback device.
+This requires using shared mode, see more below.

+CamillaDSP supports both shared and exclusive modes.

+In most cases exclusive mode is preferred since it gives a direct connection with the audio hardware.

+### Exclusive mode
+In exclusice mode the sample rate of the device will be set, and the settings for "Default format" in the control panel will be overrriden.

+### Shared mode
-The sample format is always 32-bit float (FLOAT32LE) even if the device is configured to use another format.
+In shared mode the sample format is always 32-bit float (FLOAT32LE).
 The sample rate must match the default format of the device.
 To change this, open "Sound" in the Control panel, select the sound card, and click "Properties".
 Then open the "Advanced" tab and select the desired format under "Default Format".

 ## CoreAudio